chiminey/chiminey/docs/hrmc.rst

 The Hybrid Reverse Monte Carlo Smart Connector, hereafter HRMC SC, is designed to run :ref:`the implementation of an HRMC simulation by  George Opletal <hrmc-source-code>`.
-The HRMC SC runs HRMC simulations  a cloud compute resource.
+The HRMC SC runs HRMC simulations on a cloud compute resource.
 It reads inputs from a remote file system, and then writes output to a remote file system *and* a data curation service, i.e. MyTardis.
-The HRMC SC user interface allows end-users to control the degree of the provided fault tolerance support.
-Furthermore, this smart connector includes a sweep functionality to allow end-users to execute multiple HRMC jobs simultaneously from a single submission.
+The HRMC SC enables  end-users to control the degree of the provided fault tolerance support.
+Furthermore, this smart connector includes a sweep functionality to enable end-users to simultaneously execute multiple HRMC jobs from a single submission.